 HUD's Homeless Continuum of Care funding has remained fairly steady.
 While the HEARTH Act requires 25% of funding to be used for permanent supportive housing development, this program isn't triggered until all renewal contracts/grant agreements are met, which has barely been the case since 2011.
-The Statewide Referral Network (SRN) has 154 developments representing over 1,040 affordable rental housing units for persons/households at 30% AMI or below and whom are either homeless/at risk or have disability.
-Improvements will continue to be made to this system, including integrating it with the HUD Section 811 Project and Assistance Program.
-The national Housing Trust Fund will allow for increased production and rehab of additional units affordable to households at or below 30% AMI, and thus increase the State's inventory of PSH.
+The Statewide Referral Network (SRN) lists over 1,600 affordable rental housing units for persons/households at 30% AMI or below and who are either homeless/at risk or have a disability.
+Improvements continue to be made to the system, including integration with the HUD Section 811 Project and Assistance Program.
+The national Housing Trust Fund will allow for increased production and rehab of additional units affordable to households at or below 30% AMI, and thus increase the State's inventory of Permanent Supportive Housing